-This is a condition that is recognized by abnormal bulges or balloon like shapes, in the walls of one of your arteries.
+What is an Aneurysm?
+An Aneurysm is a condition that is recognized by abnormal bulges or balloon-like shapes, in the walls of one of your arteries.
 Most of these abnormal bulges occur in the main artery, known as the aorta.

 This large blood vessel, is responsible for carrying oxygen-rich blood from your heart, to the remaining parts of your body.
-Aneurysms can develop and rupture, causing severe bleeding inside of our bodies.
+This condition can develop and rupture, causing severe bleeding inside of our bodies.

 As a diabetic, you can also develop this cardiovascular disease in other areas of your body like the...